Financial-Times/kmt-utilities/README.md

 [TBD - when new tests are implemented]

 ## Deployment
-This module has been created to be included throughout other KAT modules.
+This module has been created to be included throughout other KAT components.

 ### How to update a repo that uses the module to the new version
 If you want to update connected components with the latest version, you need to follow the following steps: